 Swiss chard can be continually harvested throughout the season.
 Harvest the outer leaves at the base of the stalk, leaving four to five inner leaves to continue growing.
 Swiss chard can also be harvested in closer plantings as baby greens, cutting the leaves about 3 inches above the soil and returning every week or so.
 Allow plants to re-grow to 5-6 inches before harvesting again.

-Swiss chard can be steamed or used in soups, or as an addition to salads and sandwiches.
+Swiss chard can be steamed, used in soups, or as an addition to salads and sandwiches.

-Separate varieties by 800 feet to 1 mile.
+Separate flowering varieties of Beta vulgaris by 800 feet to 1 mile.

 To ensure viable seeds, save seeds from at least 5 plants.
 When maintaining a variety over many generations, save seeds from 20-50 plants.
 If you’re saving seeds for genetic preservation of a rare variety, save seeds from 80 plants or more.